ssreekanth2000/project_1/report.md

 ![alt text](https://github.com/ssreekanth2000/project_1/blob/master/photos/weed_age_histogram.png)

 Here we can see that most people tend to start using cannabis between the ages of 15 and 25.
-This again lines up with the estimated mean age of 17-19 years in the United States.
+This again lines up with the estimated mean age of 17-19 years at which people start usage of this substance in the United States.
 This also lends to the theory that most users start off in the social settings of high school or college

 Next, lets look at usage by seeing the number of times cannabis was used in the last year.
 This can help us understand how it affects the lives of its users